pyliaorachel/pyliaorachel.github.io/_posts/tutorial/Hardware/2017-04-13-esp8266-with-arduino-trials-and-errors.md

 2. Open up any examples under `File > Examples > WiFi`, for example, the `SimpleWebServerWiFi`
 3. Replace the `ssid` and `password` with a reachable WiFi AP at your place
     - See troubleshooting for the requirements on the AP network
-4. Change the baudrate to a workable one
+4. Change the baudrate to a workable one, in our case, `115200`
 5. Select `Tools > Board > ESP8266 Modules > Generic ESP8266 Module` (or others if you're not using bare ESP8266), `Tools > Port > YourConnectedPort`
 6. Upload the program to ESP
     1. Diconnect power to ESP